 - Carbide tips are more durable and useful for getting a grip on slippery surfaces.

-- Rubber tips are useful for harder, more solid surfaces.
+- Rubber tips in the best trekking poles for seniors are useful for harder, more solid surfaces.

 - A pointy tip is good on ice but will become damaged quickly on hard surfaces.